Demonstrating Faculty Influence on Student Success With Radford University

 • Grants

-By clarifying Radford’s questions and carefully describing the output needed, Wiech and Cosmato were able to adjust data content and structure to ensure the information faculty entered could be used to answer those questions.
-“This made the transition from a tactical view to a strategic view easier to accomplish,” Wiech said.
+By clarifying Radford’s questions and carefully describing the needed output, Wiech and Cosmato were able to adjust data content and structure to ensure the information faculty entered could be used to answer those questions.

-Simple quantitative analysis of faculty activity data allows Radford to focus on—and reward—programs that are performing well in service of strategic goals, and identify departments that needed help to improve.
-The data provides a high-level view of a unit or the university as a whole, and allows Radford to drill down to the class level.
+The data provided a high-level view of a unit or the university as a whole, enabling Radford to drill down to the class level.

 Shifting From Tactical to Strategic and Back

-With this high-level, institution-wide reporting available, it’s easier to find what’s working, Cosmato noted.
-“And it surfaces surprising things.
-You’d expect to see a lot of service learning opportunities in the Social Work department, but why was there so much happening in the English department?” he said.
+“You’d expect to see a lot of service learning opportunities in the social work department, but why was there so much happening in the English department?” he said.
 “What makes it surprisingly valuable in one place may also apply elsewhere.
-The Provost can come to you and say, you have some rockstar performers, let’s get them to share what they know.”
+The Provost can come to you and say, ‘You have some rockstar performers.
+Let’s get them to share what they know.’”

-Radford now plans to use faculty activity data to identify programs excelling in innovations in the classroom, summarized by college, department or individual.
+Radford now plans to use faculty activity data to identify programs excelling in innovations in the classroom, summarized by college, department, or individual.

-Get the Most From Faculty Data
+Get the Most From Faculty Data With Faculty Success From Watermark

 Previous Article